nicbrown1121/patient_portal/README.md

 # patient-portal

-My patient portal, designed for a dietitian role.
-Allows the user to register and login.
-Upon login, the user is shown patients that are due for an initial assessment as well as patients that have an upcoming reassessment due, per CMS guidelines.
+My patient portal application adds role-based permissions and access to healthcare software.
+The first iteration is based around the role of the dietitian.
+Future iterations are to take on other healthcare roles - pharmacist, nurse, etc. A user of this app is able to register and login.
+Upon logging in, the user is shown patients that are due for an initial assessment as well as patients that have an upcoming reassessment due, per CMS guidelines.

 ## Development